Professor Maya H Buch

 - NIHR Joint & Inflammatory Translational Research Collaboration (TRC) steering committee, Deputy Chair

-- NIHR-BHF cardiovascular collaboration steering committee (as the only rheumatologist; leading a workstream on CVD in IMID).
+- NIHR-BHF cardiovascular collaboration steering committee (as the only rheumatologist); worlstream lead ‘Inflammation-IMID and CVD.

 - National lead for Systemic Sclerosis (SSc), NIHR Bioresource